 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or external events.
+The specificity of operational risks is that this type of risk is inherent in all activities of CBM, rather than individual products / processes.
 CBM is exposed to several types of operational risk:

-- personnel risk losses associated with fault, unauthorised or illegal activities of CBM's employees, their inadequate qualification, work overload, poor management, etc.; - process risk losses associated with mistakes in operational and settlement processes, as well as in respective reporting and pricing; - system risk losses associated with inadequacy of the CBM's technology and IT systems and poor quality of data management; - business environment risk losses associated with changes in the CBM's external business environment, such as changes in law, political and economic systems, as well as interference of third parties into the CBM's business operations; and - legal risk losses associated with breaches by CBM of the undertakings and obligations arising from agreements with counterparties, as well as breaches by the counterparties of their respective obligations (save for credit-related arrangements); poor legal management;

-instability and inadequacy of the Russian legal system and changes in the legal framework regulating CBM's business operations.
+- personnel risk losses associated with fault, unauthorised or illegal activities of CBM's employees, their inadequate qualification, work overload, poor management, etc.; - process risk losses associated with mistakes in operational and settlement processes, as well as in respective reporting and pricing; - system risk losses associated with inadequacy of the CBM's technology and IT systems and poor quality of data management; - business environment risk losses associated with changes in the CBM's external business environment, such as changes in law, political and economic systems, as well as interference of third parties into the CBM's business operations; - legal risk losses associated with breaches by CBM of the undertakings and obligations arising from agreements with counterparties, as well as breaches by the counterparties of their respective obligations (save for credit-related arrangements); poor legal management; instability and inadequacy of the Russian legal system and changes in the legal framework regulating CBM's business operations; and - compliance risk the risk of negative consequences due to non-compliance with the legislation of the Russian Federation, the obligations taken by CBM to shareholders and third parties, internal documents of CBM, standards of self-regulatory organisations (if such standards are mandatory for CBM), and as a result of sanctions and / other measures of influence on the part of the supervisory authorities.

 To manage its operational risks, CBM has the Internal Control Service which performs independent control of operational risk management and reports directly to the Chairman of the Management Board.
+In order to limit operational risk, CBM reflects a set of the following measures aimed at reducing the probability of occurrence of events or circumstances leading to losses resulting from the implementation of operational risk and (or) reducing (limiting) the amount of such losses in the internal documents: